 Speaking of lengthy anticipations, Gov. Andrew Cuomo finally gave the green light for casinos in New York to reopen starting Sept.
 9.

 The Empire State stood as the last in the country to not allow its casinos to open their doors back up following pandemic-forced closures.

 Since March 16, those properties have remained closed.
 Some states authorized reopenings within weeks.
 In fact, nearly 90% of the countries casinos have been open since the end of June.

 Regardless, at long last, New York’s four commercial casinos and eight racinos have been given the go-ahead to resume business.

 Similar to neighboring New Jersey, New York has capped capacity at 25%, among the lowest in the country.
 New York has also required hand sanitizing stations, shields, masks and temperature checks prior to entry.

 Additionally, casinos must install advanced air filtration systems while only opening slots initially.
 In order to resume table games, casinos must modify equipment to separate players from each other and staff.
 Following this step, casinos may apply to get those games up and running.

-While it is a belated baby step, it is a step forward nonetheless for New York casinos.
+While it is a belated baby step, it is a step forward nonetheless for New York online casinos.